Washington State 44, California 22

 Marcus Mason had 118 receiving yards and one touchdown reception while Vince Mayle had 113 receiving yards and two scores as Washington State (4-2, 2-1 Pac-12 North) won for the fourth time in five games.
 Halliday’s yardage ranks second in school history behind Alex Brink’s 531 yards in 2005 and the two teams combined for 1,155 total yards.

-Jared Goff passed for a career-high 489 yards and tossed two touchdown aerials for California (1-4, 0-2) and fell 14 yards short of the school single-game mark held by Pat Barnes (1996).
+Jared Goff passed for a career-high 499 yards and tossed two touchdown aerials for California (1-4, 0-2) and fell four yards short of the school single-game mark held by Pat Barnes (1996).
 Chris Harper set career highs with 13 receptions and 216 yards, including an 89-yard scoring play that was one yard shy of Keenan Allen’s school-record (2011) for longest in school history.

 Washington State led 21-15 at halftime and pushed the lead to 20 as Teondray Caldwell scored on a 10-yard run and Halliday threw a 72-yard touchdown pass to Mayle.
 Goff hit James Grisom on a 53-yard scoring play with 3:33 left in the third quarter but three fourth-quarter field goals by Andrew Furney gave the Cougars a 22-point advantage with 3:52 to play.